Sitka Sedge State Natural Area: Mine and quarry proposal

 In 1993, residents persuaded the Tillamook Department of Community Development to deny a conditional use application of Stuwe Land and Timber Company for a mine and aggregate quarry site.

 Potential mitigation for Sandlake-Gallway road

-In 1999, the Sand Lake estuary was one of three areas identified as a possible mitigation site for likely impacts to wetlands with improvements ro Sandlake-Galloway road.
+In 1999, the Sand Lake estuary was one of three areas identified as a possible mitigation site for likely impacts to wetlands with improvements to Sandlake-Galloway road.
 The mitigation recommended for the Sand Lake site was to breach the dike on the Beltz farm property, to allow for tidal flow into Sand Lake's fresh water marsh, to improve its estuarine ecology, and to restore high salt marsh habitat for fish and other animals.
 However, local residents were concerned that breaching the dike could cause flooding in Tierra Del Mar.
 The Salmon River was ultimately the site chosen for mitigation.

 Proposal to restore etuarine function

 In early 2000, Ducks Unlimited submitted a proposal to Oregon Watershed Enhancement Board that would have restored estuarine function to about 100 acres of diked tidelands at the south end of Sand Lake on the Beltz Farm.
 The project was placed on hold, however, due to Bastasch's pending sale of the property to golf course developers.